Mr. Burns: Role in The Simpsons

-Mr. Burns is physically weak and is often shown to have little more strength than an infant.
+Mr. Burns is physically weak and emaciated and is often shown to have little more strength than an infant.
 In "The Mansion Family", doctors at the Mayo Clinic discover that Mr. Burns has contracted every known human disease, as well as several that were discovered during his checkup, but that they have canceled each other out in a condition they call "Three Stooges syndrome;" although a doctor warns him that his physical health is extremely fragile and that "even a slight breeze" could upset the balance between his diseases, Mr. Burns misinterprets his condition to believe that he is invincible.
 In the intro of The Simpsons Movie, Mr. Burns is seen in his bathroom trying to brush his teeth.
 After Smithers applies the toothpaste onto his brush, he falls over.
 In "Rosebud" and "Who Shot Mr. Burns?", he needed a great deal of effort to wrench items from Maggie.
 He has difficulty performing such simple actions as giving a thumbs-up, and crushing an insect by stepping on it, or using a door-knocker.
 In one instance, when he is told to jump out of his burning mansion onto a life net, he drops at the speed of a feather, floats onto some power lines, and is electrified.
 He pitched the opening baseball at a game in "Dancin' Homer", but was only able to throw it a small distance, which drew mocking laughter from the crowd.
 When Mr. Burns joined Homer's bowling team in "Team Homer", he was barely able to roll the ball down the lane.
-In season five's "Burns' Heir", Smithers puts a sponge on Mr. Burns' head before leaving the bathroom, causing him to nearly drown in the tub from its weight.
+In season five's "Burns' Heir", Smithers puts a sponge on Mr. Burns's head before leaving the bathroom, causing him to nearly drown in the tub from its weight.
 In "Lady Bouvier's Lover", however, he shows himself as a lively, excellent dancer.

 Mr. Burns also had a teddy bear named "Bobo" that he loved as a child, revealed in the episode "Rosebud".
 The stuffed animal was lost and eventually, the stuffed bear became a toy for Maggie.
 In "American History X-cellent", Mr. Burns gets sent to jail because he is in possession of stolen paintings.
 In the same episode, it is implied that he was once in the SS.
 Another episode has him exclaim that though he and Oskar Schindler had much in common: "We both made shells for the Nazis, but mine worked, damn it!"